slatedocs/slate/source/includes/_websocket_api.md

 All updates will have incremental seq_id. seq_id is separate for each symbol.

+Auto Deleverage Liquidations of a position can be tracked by reason: "adl" in the user_trades channel.

 ```
 // user_trades
 {
     "symbol": "BNBBTC_30Nov",
     "fill_id": "1234-abcd-qwer-3456",
     "reason": "normal"                      // "normal" or "adl"